-Wesley Girls Old Students Association Breaks Silence on Shafic's Suit Against School
+Wesley Girls' Old Students Association Breaks Silence on Shafic's Suit Against School

-Wesley Girls Old Students Association Breaks Silence on Shafic's Suit Against School
+Wesley Girls' Old Students Association Breaks Silence on Shafic's Suit Against School

-• The statement was issued in response to a lawsuit filed by Shafic Kwabena Osman, claiming discrimination against Muslim students
+• The statement was issued in response to a lawsuit by Shafic Kwabena Osman, claiming discrimination against Muslim students

-The Old Girls Association (OGA) of the Wesley Girls Senior High School has reacted to the recent allegation of religious discrimination against Muslim students.
+The Old Girls Association (OGA) of the Wesley Girls' Senior High School has reacted to the recent allegation of religious discrimination against Muslim students.

-In a statement issued on Thursday, December 11, 2025, OGA firmly rejected claims that the school, founded by the Methodist Church, is intolerant or discriminatory towards students of different religious persuasions.
+In a statement issued on Thursday, December 11, 2025, the OGA firmly rejected claims that the school, founded by the Methodist Church, is intolerant or discriminatory towards students of different religious persuasions.

 Shafic Kwabena Osman, Wesley Girls, Cape Coast, SHS, muslim students, lawsuit